Blocking ads removes funding from us!

 The best zoom camera?!

 The heart of the camera is without a doubt the 50 megapixel telephoto camera, which enables a 4,3x optical zoom and is also used for macro shots.
-Similar to the HUAWEI P60 Pro You can zoom in close to objects without holding the device itself close to the objects you want to photograph.
-This has the advantage that you do not essentially darken the objects to be photographed with the device.
+Similar to the HUAWEI P60 Pro you can zoom in close to objects without holding the device close to the objects you want to photograph.
+This has the advantage that you do not darken the objects you want to photograph with the device.
 Furthermore, the bokeh is much more pronounced with a wide zoom than with a wide focal length.
-All of this also has a positive impact in practice.
-The macro images are beautifully sharp, the colors are accurate and the natural bokeh looks fantastic.
-This is where the Vivo X100 plays Pro right at the top
+All of this has a positive effect in practice.
+The macro images are beautifully sharp, reproduced with accurate colors and the natural bokeh looks fantastic.
+The Vivo X100 Pro is right up there with the best here.

 The zoom capabilities of this camera are even better.
 At 4,3x magnification, the results look really good because they are very sharp and (almost) always displayed with accurate color.
 Even at 10x magnification, the images look great, giving the impression that this is 10x optical magnification and not digital.
 But it goes further!
 I never thought I'd mention this, but even photos at 30x magnification still look really usable.
 You can tell that the software helps a lot here, but I personally don't care as long as the pictures look good.
 And yes, the pictures look good!
 But it's not just the quality, but also the fantastic image stabilization that leaves me speechless.
 Vivo trumps all the competition here and makes a clear statement in the smartphone market.